rkarn/Locking-DT-RF/README.md

 ![alt text](https://github.com/rkarn/Locking-DT-RF/blob/main/decision_tree_diagram.png)

-Locked Decision Tree Architecture: For Software Simulation/Analysis
+Locked Decision Tree Architecture: For Software Simulation/Analysis and Video Demo of the MNIST dataset.
 ![alt text](https://github.com/rkarn/Locking-DT-RF/blob/main/Locked_decision_tree.png)

 The same locking for datasets wearable, wireless, activities, and accdel are also given in their respective notebook file.
 Their dataset csv files are also added.